Laws of Play

 AFLM Laws include some minor variations to maximise the enjoyment of the game while reducing the risk of injury for older players.

-These Modified or Exempt Laws are to be read in conjunction with the existing AFL Laws of Australian Football (numbers referenced).
+These Modified or Exempt Laws are to be read in conjunction with the existing AFL Laws of Australian Football.
+They have been indexed so they are easier to be crossed referenced.
 If a modification or exception is not listed here, the AFL Law applies.

 5.3.2 Team Sheets: